koppen/mentalized/source/_posts/2018-05-18-getting-realtime-with-rails.markdown

 This generates a blank Rails application called Meters in the meters directory.

  We've asked Rails to set itself up using Webpack.
-We've skip ActiveRecord so we won't have worry about databases for our simple app, and we skip Coffeescript because we don't need that either.
+We skip ActiveRecord so we won't have worry about databases for our simple app, and we skip Coffeescript because we don't need that either.

 ## Use Webpack

-We've installed Webpack, but the default views in Rails still includes Javascripts from the asset pipeline, so let's change that.
+While we've installed Webpack, the default layout still includes Javascripts from the asset pipeline, so let's change that.
 In `app/views/layouts/application.html.erb` change:

 ```html
 <%= javascript_include_tag 'application', 'data-turbolinks-track': 'reload' %>